luiul/eda_utils/readme.md

   - [11.2.
 Handling .DS\_Store files](#112-handling-ds_store-files)
 - [12.
 References](#12-references)

-## 1. How to add to an existing repo
+## 1. How to add a submodule to an existing repo

 1. Add the submodule to an existing repo: